gldog/scrape_nexus/README.md

 # The script

-This script collects Nexus-related data, converts them to PROM format, and writes the PROM-data to a file where the tool [`node_exproter`](https://github.com/prometheus/node_exporter) can read it with its feature `--collector.textfile.directory`.
+This script collects Nexus-related data, converts them to PROM format, and writes the PROM-data to a file where the tool [`node_exporter`](https://github.com/prometheus/node_exporter) can read it with its feature `--collector.textfile.directory`.
-`node_exporter' is used as the conveyor for all Nexus-metrics.
+`node_exporter` is used as the conveyor for all Nexus-metrics.

 The advantage using `node_exporter` are:

-* You have only one scrape-config in Prometheus.
+* You (or the Promethus admin) have only one scrape-config in Prometheus.
+* Once the scrape-config is set up by the Prometheus admin, the Nexus admin controls what data is scraped.
-* There is a chance your Nexus-VM is already scraped.
+* There is a chance your Nexus-VM is already scraped by `nnode_exporter`.
 * You don't need an additional network-rule for the Nexus-PROM endpoint.

 # Collected data